apendley/magtag-iss-tracker/README.md

 4. Your API key can be found here.
 You'll need this later after installing the firmware onto your MagTag.

 Now what we have our API key, let's install CircuitPython and the firmware:
-1. Install CircuitPython 9 on your MagTag.
-As of this writing, the current version is 9.2.6.
+1. Install CircuitPython 10 on your MagTag.
+As of this writing, the current version is 10.0.0-beta.2.
 You can find [CircuitPython installation instruction for the MagTag here](https://learn.adafruit.com/adafruit-magtag/circuitpython).
 2. Delete all files from your MagTag's CIRCUITPY drive.
 3. Download or clone this repo.
 4. Copy the contents of the CIRCUITPY from the downloaded/cloned repo to your MagTag's CIRCUITPY drive.
+You may want to do just a few files at a time, I had some trouble copying them all over at once.
 5. Open the **settings.toml** file on your MagTag's CIRCUITPY drive in your favorite text editor.
 6. Replace SSID with your WiFi network's SSID
 7. Replace PASSWORD with your WiFi network's password